Recipes from Italy

 Since fresh pasta cooks quickly, it will take about 3 to 5 minutes, depending on its thickness.
 If you are using store-bought fresh fettuccine, check the package instructions for the exact cooking time.

-Once the pasta is cooked, drain it directly into the pan with the ham and onion sauce.
+Once cooked, drain the pasta thoroughly, removing all the water, and add it to the pan with the ham and onion sauce.
 Turn the heat back on to high and stir the pasta for about 30 seconds to 1 minute, allowing it to absorb all the flavors.

 Step 5) - Turn off the heat.
 Immediately pour the egg, cream, and cheese mixture over the pasta, distributing it evenly.
 Stir quickly so the residual heat of the pan and pasta creates a smooth, velvety sauce.
 Be careful not to overcook the eggs—this step should be done with the heat OFF to avoid scrambling them.